decrypto-org/ctx/nodejs/nodejs-ctx-defense.js/README.md

 # nodejs-ctx-defense

-A simple integration of the CTX defence for Express projects.
+A simple integration of the CTX defence for nodejs projects.
-CTX supports implementation for the following templates:
+It has been tested for the following:
+* Express/express-Handlebars
-* express-Handlebars
+* Express/pug(jade)
-* Jade
+* Express/EJS
-* EJS
+* Koa/koa-pug

 ## Installation